-Henderson, Nev. –The City of Henderson Police Department starts a nearly 3-week enhanced traffic enforcement action targeting distracted drivers beginning today, January 6, running through January 24, 2020.
+Henderson, Nev. –The City of Henderson Police Department starts a 2-week enhanced traffic enforcement initiative targeting distracted drivers beginning today, July 20, running through August 3, 2020.

 As part of Joining Forces, a statewide law enforcement program, agencies will work together in an effort to make our roadways safer by enforcing distracted driving laws.

 Nevada law forbids drivers from using a cell phone or other electronic device at any time while their vehicle is in operation, even when stopped at a red light.
 Drivers can use a hands-free headset or Bluetooth to make calls while driving.
 However, talking on the phone should not divert their attention from driving safely.

 According to the National Highway Traffic Safety Administration, distracted driving encompasses three main types of distraction: